-If the Options bar is located at the bottom of the screen and you would prefer it to be below the ribbon, right click on the Options bar and select Dock at Top.
+If the Options bar is located at the bottom of the screen and you would prefer it to be below the ribbon, right click on the Options bar and

-This should be enabled if you want Revit to automatically create a floor plan view of this level.
+Make Plan View should be enabled if you want Revit to automatically create a floor plan view of this level.
 If you forget to check this box, you can create the floor plan view later using the View Ribbon.